Probing Ultra-light Axion Dark Matter from 21cm Tomography using Convolutional Neural Networks

 \subsection{Simulation set}

 We create 400 simulations with axion masses (sampled uniformly in log-space) in the range $10^{-23} - 10^{-19}$eV while keeping the cosmological parameters fixed at the Planck15 fiducial values.
-We chose the upper cutoff in the mass range considering that the difference in the power spectrum for $M_X\sim10^{-19}$eV and$\Lambda$CDM is almost indistinguishable even at scales of $k\approx100h/$Mpc.
+Each simulation is generated from a unique Gaussian random realisation of the input power spectra, and thus our training and test data do not share similar spatial structures.
+This is crucial in general regression problems using neural networks as we do not want the network to learn specific localised features of the fields.
+We chose the upper cutoff in the mass range considering that the difference in the power spectrum for $M_X\sim10^{-19}$eV and $\Lambda$CDM is almost indistinguishable even at scales of $k\approx100h/$Mpc.
 The lower mass was chosen more arbitrarily, although we note from figure \ref{fig:reionize} that the redshift of reionization for $M_X\sim10^{-23}$eV is so low that this model would have already been ruled out by observations of the Gunn-Peterson effect in high redshift Quasars \citep{SDSS:2001tew}.
 We mention also that axion dark matter with masses in the range $10^{-33}$eV$\leq{M_X}\leq 10^{-24}$eV are excluded by the Planck CMB data \citep{Hlozek:2014lca,Hlozek:2017zzf}, while Lyman-alpha forest data excludes $M_X < 2\times 10^{-21}$eV \citep{Irsic:2017yje}.

 The simulations are run with a box size of 300Mpc and a grid size of 256.
 We output the simulation in a lightcone which has 1,500 tomographic bins equally spaced in comoving distance between z=4 and 14.
 We reinterpret the redshift dimension as frequency and downgrade the resolution to 128 bins of width equivalent to $\Delta\nu=1.4$MHz by taking the mean of the pixel values.
 We then downgrade the angular dimensions to 64x64 by averaging the pixels.